-"Before my mind's eye, almost all the friends I have lived with for many years have passed and I don't know who to approach and open my bitter heart, who would be my protector and comforter and would ease my distress; in my day-to-day life I remain at a distance - but in this case I am calling for urgent help - don't be late...
-And what can I do but cry for my fate, for my life's dream and that my friends are standing on the other side, from afar, and after the fact they will quietly say to themselves "my hand was not in it", others did the job.... and both jealousy and unwarranted hatred (there is such a thing in Degania and to a large extent - I take responsibility for what I say) ...in our innocence we believed that the group was a family...that is why I am calling out to you, my friends for life, and I hope you won't let me collapse.
-My trust is in you..."
-(Yehudit, 1960).
+Before my mind’s eye, almost all the friends I have lived with for many years have passed, and I don’t know who to approach and open my bitter heart to, who would be my protector and comforter and would ease my distress.
+In my day-to-day life, I remain at a distance—but in this case, I am calling for urgent help—don’t be late.
+And what can I do but cry for my fate, for my life’s dream, and that my friends are standing on the other side, from afar, and after the fact, they will quietly say to themselves, ‘My hand was not in it,’ while others did the job...
+Both jealousy and unwarranted hatred exist here in Degania, and to a large extent—I take responsibility for what I say.
+In our innocence, we believed that the group was a family...That is why I am calling out to you, my friends, for life, and I hope you won’t let me collapse.
+My trust is in you.

+(Yehudit, 1960)

 Yehudit experienced a crisis of trust in the kibbutz community as a family.
-Therefore, when the community refused her request to reconsider, Yehudit moved to another village, Kibbutz Yagur, to live there for about a year with her grandchildren and their parents.
-She put her family before the community and told her friends about the pleasure of her close relationship with her grandchildren.
+Consequently, when the community refused her request to reconsider, she moved to another village, Kibbutz Yagur, to live there for about a year with her grandchildren and their parents.
+She prioritized her family over the community and shared with her friends the pleasure of her close relationship with her grandchildren.

-Over the years, the three women were critical of some changes in the community, conveying this with a great sense of belonging to and caring for the place.
-They expressed their criticism in missives sent to the kibbutz officials or in letters to the kibbutz bulletin that was published monthly and sent to all members.
+Over the years, the three women were critical of some changes in the community, expressing this with a profound sense of belonging to and caring for the place.
+They conveyed their criticism in missives sent to the kibbutz officials or in letters to the kibbutz bulletin, which was published monthly and distributed to all members.

-One topic of criticism involved the inefficient organization of waste in the community, such as the lack of separation into organic garbage that could be used further, as pointed out by Yael Frankel who wrote in the bulletin:
+One topic of criticism involved the inefficient organization of waste in the community, particularly the lack of separation of organic garbage that could be repurposed.
+Yael Frankel highlighted this issue in the bulletin, writing:

-". ..even though the values that I learned to appreciate when I came here have changed (mainly making do with little and being faithful to our work) I still love the collective as my home..."
+Even though the values that I learned to appreciate when I came here have changed (mainly making do with little and being faithful to our work), I still love the collective as my home.

 (Yael, 1982).

-The women's choice to express their thoughts in the kibbutz newsletter was characteristic of that period but also enabled open communication and formulated interaction in the kibbutz public space.
+The women’s choice to express their thoughts in the kibbutz newsletter was characteristic of that period, facilitating open communication and fostering interaction within the kibbutz public space.

-Another example came from Tsila's (from Tel Aviv) appeal to her children's caretakers:
+Another example came from Tsila’s (from Tel Aviv) appeal to her children’s caretakers: